nymav/nymav/README.md

-# Hi there, I'm Nyma! 👋
+# Hi there, I'm Nikhil! 👋

 **AI/ML Engineer** passionate about building intelligent systems and solving complex problems with data